 Going on in verse 8 - when the Holy Spirit has come upon you [then] you shall be my witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”

-I have friends who had this sign over their front door - so as they left their house - going out into the world - they’d see this sign.
-It said, "You Are Now Entering The Mission Field."
-We are the witnesses of His resurrection - right here in the Merced.
+I have friends who used to have this sign over their front door - so as they left their house - going out into the world - they would see this sign.
+It said, “You Are Now Entering The Mission Field.”
+We are the witnesses of His resurrection - right here in the Bay Area.
 Which is a challenge for us who are living in what comes next.

 In Kon-Tiki: Across the Pacific by Raft, Thor Heyerdahl tells how he and a crew of five crossed the Pacific Ocean from South America to the South Pacific Islands on a crude raft of balsa logs bound together with hemp rope.
 During the three-month journey in 1947, they had little control of the direction of the raft and no way to stop its forward progress.
 They learned early in the voyage that anything dropped overboard was almost impossible to recover once it passed behind the raft.

 Two months into the voyage and thousands of miles from land, Herman Watzinger lost his footing and went overboard.
 The raft, driven by a strong wind in heavy seas, moved ahead faster than he could swim.
 The remaining men were horrified for their friend.
 They tried to throw him a life belt on a rope, but the wind blew it back at them.
 In seconds, Herman was all but lost to their sight in the tumble of waves.